Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Handshake {#ctrl-pkt-handshake}

-The handshake control packet is for exchanging peer configuration and implementation information to ensure seamless upgrades while evolving the protocol.
+The handshake control packets are used to exchange peer configurations, agree on the and connection parameters and establish the connection.

-The CIF of handshake control packet is revealed as the following.
+The CIF of handshake control packet is shown in {{handshake-packet-structure}}.

 ~~~
  0                   1                   2                   3